MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 To enable access to Defender for Identity, make sure to allow traffic to the sensor URL, using the following syntax: `<your-workspace-name>sensorapi.atp.azure.com`.
 For example, `contoso-corpsensorapi.atp.azure.com`.

+If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
+For more information, see [Configure proxy settings (legacy methods)](sensor-settings.md#configure-proxy-settings-legacy-methods).

 > [!TIP]
 > Occasionally, the Defender for Identity service IP addresses may change.
 >